In order to fade breakouts, you need to know where potential fakeouts can occur.

 The head and shoulders chart pattern is actually one of the hardest patterns for new traders to spot.
 However, with time and experience, this pattern can become an instrumental part of your trading arsenal.The head and shoulders pattern is considered a reversal.

 If formed at the end of an uptrend, it could signal a bearish reversal.
-Conversely, if it is formed the end of a downtrend, it could signal a bullish reversal.
+Conversely, if it is formed at the end of a downtrend, it could signal a bullish reversal.

 False breakouts are common with this pattern because many traders who have noticed this formation usually put their stop loss very near the neckline.